billspat/learningaztemplates/README.md

 # Learning Azure Template deployments

-The goal of this project is to build VMS in Azure for R/Rstudio using custom script extension
+The objective of this project is to learn and demonstration how to provision  VMS in Azure  for various Research platforms (e.g. R/Rstudio ) using templates and the custom script extension to install features on the VM.  the main goal is to make working with Azure reproducible by provisioning with code ("infrastructure as code") and not with the GUI.

 There are a few folders with various attempts at this.